zhenlonghe/Vimrc/README.md

 1. Resize splited windows automatically, so that you  get a bigger editing room if you're working with a smaller screen. (stole from [Gary Bernhardt](https://github.com/garybernhardt))

 2. Toggle between working mode and presentation mode by `<leader>z`, but only work in GUI version Vim.
-You can check [here](http://blog.eddie.com.tw/2012/03/14/switch-to-presentation-mode/) to see how it looks like. (stole from [Mike Skalnik](https://github.com/skalnik))

 3. some usually used key mappings in normal mode: